nansaknanshin-collab/pcl-degradation-model/README.md

 ## Reference Data

-Experimental data (weight loss and DSC crystallinity) are from:
+Experimental data (weight loss and crystallinity) are embedded directly in the scripts as numeric arrays and are from:

 > Shi, K., Jing, J., Song, L., Su, T., and Wang, Z. (2020).
 Enzymatic hydrolysis of polyester: Degradation of poly(ε-caprolactone) by *Candida antarctica* lipase and *Fusarium solani* cutinase. *International Journal of Biological Macromolecules*, 144, 183–189. https://doi.org/10.1016/j.ijbiomac.2019.12.105

-Data are embedded directly in the scripts as numeric arrays.
+---

+## References

+The porosity-dependent diffusion formulation (α_E parameter) and polymer degradation model structure follow:

+> Wang, Y., Pan, J., Han, X., Sinka, C., and Ding, L. (2008).
+A phenomenological model for the degradation of biodegradable polymers. *Biomaterials*, 29, 3393–3401. https://doi.org/10.1016/j.biomaterials.2008.04.042

+The DE-MCz MCMC algorithm implemented in `Uncertainty analysis.m` is based on:

+> van Mourik, S., Ter Braak, C., Stigter, H., and Molenaar, J. (2014).
+Prediction uncertainty assessment of a systems biology model requires a sample of the full probability distribution of its parameters. *PeerJ*, 2, e433. https://doi.org/10.7717/peerj.433

 ---